eleev/swift-design-patterns/Common Design Patterns/Behavioral/Iterator/Iterator.md

 }
 ```

-In order to conform to the `Sequence` protocol we need to implement a single method called `makeIterator` and return an type that conforms to the `IteratorPrtocol`.
-In our case we siply created an extension for `Books` type and returned the `BooksIterator` type that describes the way books can be iterated.
+In order to conform to the `Sequence` protocol we need to implement a single method called `makeIterator` and return type that conforms to the `IteratorPrtocol`.
+In our case we simply created an extension for `Books` type and returned the `BooksIterator` type that describes the way books can be iterated.

 ```swift
 let gameOfOwls = Book(author: "King", name: "Game of Owls")